jmagman/flutter-wiki/Compiling-the-engine.md

 2. Make sure, depot_tools, ninja and python are installed and added to the path.
 Also set the following environment variable for depot tools:
    * `DEPOT_TOOLS_WIN_TOOLCHAIN = 0`
    * Tip: if you get a python error try to use Python 2 instead of 3
-3. `git pull upstream master` in `src/flutter` to update the Flutter Engine repo.
+3. `git pull upstream main` in `src/flutter` to update the Flutter Engine repo.
 4. `gclient sync` to update your dependencies.
    * Tip: If you get a git authentication errors on this step try Git Bash instead
 5. `python .\flutter\tools\gn --unoptimized --full-dart-sdk` to prepare your build files.